The town of Murakami will show you the real Japan without any heavy make-up.

-The dramatic sunset into the sea is well known.
+The dramatic sunset into the sea is well-known.

 Owner of SAKE (Japanese rice wine) shop in Murakami city in Niigata.
 You must meet him in your life, since he is an amazingly friendly, warm, interesting, and kind person who always makes you happier than usual.
 Are you depressed?
 Meet him!
-Did you have anything unlucky?
+Did you experience anything unlucky?

 Talk to him and sing a song with him.
 Yes, he is not just the owner of the SAKE shop.
 He is a singer, guitarist, and an artist of calligraphy and illustration with his distinctive style.
 Everyone calls him “Tacchan!” when they are lonely, need someone to talk to, and would like some sake of course!
 Tacchan always welcomes you with his warm universal big and happy heart wide open.
 It is worth visiting Murakami just to meet this guy.
 It will give you faith in humans again.
 Are you a tea master?
 OK, meet him.
 You’ll see how limited your mind was.
 Tacchan is amazing!

 These three brothers are traditional salmon fishermen.
 The written record of their continued family profession dates back around 400 years, but it must be older.
 They use two wooden boats to scoop salmon with a small net held from both sides.
 They must work together in a team just like one person, and they do.